Improving Species Distribution and Seafloor Maps to Support Washington State Marine Planning

 Why We Care

-The ocean region off the coast of Washington state is vital to our nation’s fisheries, commerce, security, and culture.
+The ocean region off the coast of Washington state is vital to our Nation’s fisheries, commerce, security, and culture.
 To plan for new ocean activities in this region (such as harnessing wave energy to make electricity) and to reduce conflicts among existing uses (such as groundfishing and essential fish habitat protection), the state of Washington is undertaking marine spatial planning - a process that coordinates decisions about how marine resources and space are used.
-Our work will help coastal resource managers find and use the best available data to evaluate and balance the needs of a growing list of often competing ocean uses, while protecting natural and cultural resources.
+Our work will help coastal resource managers understand the spatial distributions of habitats, seabirds, pinnipeds, and cetaceans, and balance the needs of a growing list of often competing ocean uses, while protecting natural and cultural resources.
 By effectively planning ocean uses, coastal managers will reduce conflicts among users, encourage offshore investments, facilitate compatible uses, and preserve critical ecosystem services to meet economic, environmental, security, and social objectives.

-The assessment of seafloor data entailed preparing a blueprint to prioritize seafloor mapping.
-The blueprint includes:
+We first prepared a blueprint to prioritize seafloor mapping.
+The blueprint included:

 Planning a regional workshop to bring stakeholders together and to identify the range of benthic mapping needs and important places;

-Determining where and how mapping data could be gathered, given the range of needs and available resources
+Determining where and how mapping data could be gathered, given the range of needs and available resources; and

 What We Found

-Seafloor mapping can be improved by better coordination, well-defined objectives, and preparing a comprehensive plan for filling regional data gaps.
+Seafloor mapping can be improved through better coordination, well-defined objectives, and preparing a comprehensive plan for filling regional data gaps.

-Primary Contacts: Charles Menza, Tim Battista, Chris Caldow
+Primary Contacts: Charles Menza, John Christensen, Tim Battista